 You probably already know how trendy mixed metals are, but as it turns out, you can do the same with wood.
 This space does an impeccable job at mixing the profiles of different lumbers.
 The lower half of this dining room boasts blonde tones of birch plywood, while the top half highlights warm tones in the wood slats.
 The two come together to make this space unique and beautiful.

-Try A Modern Approach
+Try a Modern Approach

-The walls in this bathroom are dressed in a faux-wood tile that create a stunning optical illusion.
+The walls in this bathroom are dressed in faux-wood tiles that create a stunning optical illusion.
 The same could be done with real pieces of wood, but this approach is much cheaper, easier to install, and so much quicker.
 It's important to always consider alternatives when sourcing materials for your wood-paneled wall.

 Try Horizontal Shiplap